ianfajardo/gamestreamingsetup/blog/action-camera-microphone-attachments-for-the-perfect-sound.md

 <a class="btn btn-secondary mt-2" href="https://amzn.to/3Mlx7Kn">Buy Now</a>

-## 5 Tips to Get the Best Audio from Your Action Camera Mic
+## 5 Tips to Get the Best Audio from Your Action Camera Microphone Attachments

 1. The first tip is to make sure that the camera is on a flat surface.
 This is important because if the camera is on an uneven surface, it will produce an uneven sound.